 - Factors can pull intent signals from LinkedIn and G2, which gives greater visibility into high-intent accounts considering your solution.
 Plus, you can unify all your account-level data from multiple sources.

-- Factors also can help you personalize your cold outreach based on intent data, thereby taking your sales strategy to the next level.
+- Factors can also help you personalize your cold outreach based on intent data, thereby taking your sales strategy to the next level.

-- Use Factors to create custom workflow automations to simplify your business processes across multiple CRMs.
+- Use Factors to create custom workflow automations to simplify your business processes across multiple CRMs

 Limitations